slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'You can’t be grateful and angry simultaneously.' -- Tony Robbins*

-> *'[Gratitude] is not only the greatest of virtues, but the parent of all the others.' -- Cicero*
+> *'Gratitude is not only the greatest of virtues, but the parent of all the others.' -- Cicero*

 <!--
 > *'The frog in the well knows nothing of the mighty ocean.' -- Japanese Proverb*